 - Which service is suitable for you?

-- Does your iPhone fulfills the necessary requirements to use a service
+- Does your iPhone fulfill the necessary requirements to use a service?

-Once again a Complete IMEI Unlock Check will give you the opportunity to learn your phone’s status accurately in just a few minutes, but at the same time, iPhone unlock specialists will get you the most appropriate SIM Not Supported Bypass service for your case.
+An iPhone IMEI Unlock Check will reveal your iPhone’s status accurately in just a few seconds.
+On top of that, iPhone unlock specialists will suggest the most appropriate SIM unlocking service for your case.

 Frequently the solution is much simpler than you think because your iPhone is not locked.

-If your iPhone isn’t actually locked by a network, follow the steps below and maybe you will put the error screen behind you in just a few minutes.
+If your iPhone isn’t actually locked by a network, follow the steps below and put the error screen behind you in just a few minutes.

 1. Make Sure the SIM Card is Active and Works

 As obvious as it may sound, remove the SIM card from the SIM tray, and then reinsert it.
 Make sure the SIM holder closes correctly.
-Sometimes using a card from a different iPhone model or another smartphone manufacturer can cause the “invalid SIM card” issue.
+Sometimes using a card from a different iPhone model or another smartphone manufacturer can cause an Invalid SIM Card issue.

 Make sure the SIM card that you inserted is still active with your mobile network.
 Contact your Carrier and check for activation or network problems.
 You may need to replace your current SIM card.

 Try using another SIM card.
-Perhaps the one you already used causes the issue.
-After all, messages such as “SIM Card not installed” appear when a SIM card is damaged.
+Perhaps the one you already used caused the issue.
+After all, messages such as “SIM Not Valid” can also appear when a SIM card is damaged.

-Finally, if until recently another SIM card was used with this iPhone (even if its contract expired), the iPhone may need this particular SIM card to get activated.
+If another SIM card was used with this iPhone until recently (even if its contract expired), the iPhone may need this particular SIM card to be activated.

 2. Restart the iPhone

-Return to the activation screen, press the Home button and select Emergency Call (911 in the United States or any similar number depending on the country you are living) and disconnect the call as soon as it is connected and tap the Power button.
+Return to the activation screen, press the Home button and select Emergency Call (911 in the United States or any similar number depending on the country where you live) and disconnect the call as soon as it is connected and tap the Power button.

-If this trick is successful then you will be transferred to the main screen of your iPhone, successfully bypassing the SIM not supported error screen.
+If this trick is successful then you will be transferred to the main screen of your iPhone, successfully bypassing the SIM Not Valid error screen.

-5. Update your iPhone to the latest version of iOS
+5. Fix SIM Not Supported by updating your iPhone to the latest version of iOS

 6. Use iTunes